 This is an area of concentration elective to extend students' skills and experience with digital and/or hand animation and film/video tools.
-These electives will be created with industry advances in mind so as to keep students up to date with current industry practices.
+These electives will be created with industry advances in mind in order to keep students up-to-date with current industry practices.